-An interactive workbook to go alongside Languages of Loss helping readers to manage and work through their own grief.
+An interactive journal to go alongside Languages of Loss helping readers to manage and work through their own grief.

 A Grief Companion offers us practical help to use alongside the theory of Sasha Bate's debut book, Languages of Loss.
 This interactive journal gives us the starting points to begin our journeys of managing grief, providing us with space and pages to explore and process our feelings with Sasha's expert guidance.